Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 ## Learn more about Tasks

 Welcome!
-Read on to get answers to most of your questions about tasks.
+Read on to get answers to your questions about tasks.

-### Personal vs Shared Tasks
+### Personal vs shared tasks
 In Slingshot you can have personal and shared tasks, they work pretty much the same but they do have a few differences detailed below.

 Only you have access to your **personal tasks** and you can find them in your personal space (**Home**).